About Us

 twitter.com/TheSunNews

 The paper: The Sun News is the Grand Strand's local news leader.
-We are passionate about our responsibility as being Horry County's and Georgetown County's most compelling and trustworthy information source through our newspaper, other print products and our websites.
+We are passionate about our responsibility as being Horry County's most compelling and trustworthy information source through our newspaper, other print products and our websites.

 While primarily a coastal tourism-based community, the region also contains rural, agricultural and some light industrial sections.
 The area's population is composed of a distinct mix of "native"-born locals and residents who have relocated to the area from all over the world.
 Myrtle Beach and the Grand Strand area are considered one of the country's most visited family and golf vacation destinations.